 Both indoor and underground amplifier systems or public safety das systems are employed by the cellular radio industry, although for different reasons.
 As a frequency reuse network, a cellular radio network has ability to improve both capacity and coverage by reusing frequencies.
 Adjacent cells are required to use different frequencies.
 However, when two cells are far apart it is acceptable for two cells to operate on the same frequency, providing of course that the network users' equipment and masts don't transmit with too much power.

 In order to increase the number of users per square mile per megahertz, and without introducing damaging co-channel interference, the cellular operator is now required to bring cell sites closer together.
 The result of this close spacing is short towers, which ultimately means poor building penetration.
-Public safety radio amplification systems cover these gaps or lapses in cellular coverage areas indoors within buildings.
+Public safety radio amplification systems or public service BDA's cover these gaps or lapses in cellular coverage areas indoors within buildings.

 Distributed Antenna Systems (DAS).